How Far Out of Square Is Acceptable for a Deck

 The materials you’re using also play a role in how out of square your deck can be.
 For example, if you’re using pre-made decking or railing, making your deck perfectly square will be more difficult.
 On the other hand, if you’re using materials that you have to cut and fit yourself, you’ll have more control over the final shape of your deck.
 This means that you can afford to be a little less precise when making your deck square.

-9. How Level the Ground Is:
+9. How to Level the Ground Is:

 If the ground is not level, making your deck square will be more difficult.
 The uneven ground will cause your decking boards to be warped and bent.
 As a result, it will be more difficult to get them to fit snugly together.
 If the ground is very uneven, you may need to use shims to level out the surface before building your deck.
+This will also help make your deck more square.

 10. The Design of the Deck:

 The design of the deck is also a factor to consider.
 If you’re building a simple, rectangular deck, it will be easier to make it perfectly square than constructing a more complex, multi-level deck with lots of angles and curves.
+The more intricate the design, the harder it will be to achieve perfect squareness.
+However, with careful planning and precise measurement, it is still possible to build a square deck regardless of the design.

 However, don’t get too hung up on making the deck perfect.
 A little bit of deviation from the square is generally acceptable and can even add to the character of your deck.
 Just make sure that the overall shape of the deck is still pleasing to the eye.

-Tips for Accurate Square-Up Measurements
+Tips for Accurate Square-Up Measurements:

 1. Measure from the edge of the house to the edge of the deck.